dwyl/learn-WebRTC/README.md

+# Learn WebRTC (Real-Time Communications)

+## Why?

+> One of the last major challenges for the web is to enable human communication via voice and video: Real Time Communication, RTC for short.
+RTC should be as natural in a web application as entering text in a text input.
+Without it, we're limited in our ability to innovate and develop new ways for people to interact.

+> Historically, RTC has been corporate and complex, requiring expensive audio and video technologies to be licensed or developed in house.
+Integrating RTC technology with existing content, data and services has been difficult and time consuming, particularly on the web. - [Html5Rocks introduction to WebRTC](https://www.html5rocks.com/en/tutorials/webrtc/basics/)

+WebRTC tries to address this challenge by providing a common platform for real-time communication on the web.
+It hands browsers the ability to directly communicate without relaying through a server.
+This in turn enables blazingly fast, _private_ (in WebRTC encrypted is mandatory) video and audio chat as well as peer-to-peer data transfer.

+## What?

+WebRTC uses several JavaScript APIs to connect users and stream audio/video media:

++ getUserMedia() - creates video and audio streams from the user's webcam/mic.
++ RTCPeerConnection() - connects users :heart:
++ RTCDataChannel() - streams data between connected users

+Although WebRTC doesn't usually require a web server for its real-time communication, it does need one to 'introduce' users to each other (known as a _signaling server_).

+In our example we use [SimpleWebRTC](https://simplewebrtc.com/) to negate the need for a signaling server and to simplify the WebRTC interface.
+If you'd like to learn more about vanilla WebRTC API or want to run a signaling server of your own, check out the [Further Reading section](#reading) below.

 ## How?
 To get started with Web RTC stuff we are using [SimpleWebRTC](https://github.com/andyet/SimpleWebRTC/) which is a great library, it does all of the WebRTC configuration/handshake stuff for you so you can get on to making cool WebRTC stuff!
 It's still definitely worthwhile to learn the stuff under the hood, but SimpleWebRTC is a good way to start off.